mongodb/specifications/source/unified-test-format/unified-test-format.rst

 If the "waitForThread" operation is not satisfied after 10 seconds, this operation MUST cause a test failure.

+The ``test.operations`` list SHOULD contain a "waitForThread" operation for each thread entity that the test creates.

 The following arguments are supported:

 - ``thread``: Required string.
 Thread entity that should be stopped and awaited